 Hoverflies, Flies, & Wasps

 Providing a safe, chemical-free zone with plants that pollinators eat will be sure to bring them to your garden.
-What makes a good pollinator plant?
 A good pollinator plant should have some or all of the following qualities:

 1. Immediately stop any personal use of neonicotinoids